ssenmosip/mosip-temp-documentation/ID-Repository-API.md

 This API will support the following features
  - Creation of a ID record
  - Lookup of an ID record based on the UIN
- - Updation of an ID record based on the UIN
+ - Update an ID record based on given UIN
  - Will not support search based on attributes of an ID

 ## 1. Create